Vaccines

 Print this page

 Being vaccinated causes your body to produce antibodies.
-This means that if you are infected with a disease (from a cough, sneeze, blood, etc), these protective antibodies are already in your bloodstream to quickly fight off the germs.
+This means that if you're infected with a disease (from a cough, sneeze, blood, etc), these protective antibodies are already in your bloodstream to quickly fight off the germs.
 Even if vaccinated people do get sick from the disease, they usually get a mild form of that disease, recover faster and are less likely to have serious complications.

-Babies are born with immunity to some infections because their mother’s antibodies are passed on to them in the womb, but this immunity does not last long.
-Babies get more immunity from being breastfed and, as they grow, they need vaccinations at specific ages to protect them from many life-threatening diseases.
+Babies are born with immunity to some infections because their mother’s antibodies are passed on to them in the womb, but this immunity doesn't last long.
+Babies get more immunity from being breastfed and, as they grow, they need vaccinations at specific ages to protect them from many life–threatening diseases.
 Read more about vaccine-preventable diseases.

 (Ministry of Health, NZ, 2020)